silviaCerby/gitbook/docs/management/credential_management/vaults/assign-additional-vaults-to-an-account.md

 ---
-description: This article describes how to add a vault to an account manually.
+description: "This article describes how to add a vault to an account manually."
 intercom_id: 9370625
 ---